 10. Soil Inspection

 Soil inspections are particularly important for homes on hillsides.
-A soil stability inspection ensures that the earth under your home won’t erode, resulting in an unstable foundation.
+A soil stability inspection ensures the earth under your home won’t erode, resulting in an unstable foundation.
 You might need a soil inspection if you’re in an area known for soil contamination.

-Warning Signs:
+Warning signs:

-- Your home sits on a hill
+• Your home sitting on a hill

-- You’re in an area known for soil contamination
+• Being in an area known for soil contamination

 Who can help: